ayaankazerouni/csc305-lectures/03-mutability-cohesion-srp/coursenotes.md

 a low-cohesion solution might place the `X` and save that information, handle the update of the user interface, and check whether the user has won the game or not.
 This displays low cohesion.
 The function is doing at least three things.

 Moreover, future changes are rendered difficult with this design.
 Suppose you wanted to replace the text-based user interface with a graphical user interface.
 Instead of swapping out the UI (like the Formula 1 pit crew swaps out the front/rear wing), you now need to fiddle with the Tic Tac Toe game logic as well.

 Does this all sound a lot like the arguments we made against tight _coupling_ last week?
 Good!
 The two ideas of coupling and cohesion go hand-in-hand.
 A way to reduce coupling between modules is to ensure that individual modules have a _single responsibility_.

-This is so important that this marks the first of the **SOLID** principles---a set of five principles for good software design.
-(The way the principles are phrased is regrettably, ahem, coupled with the object-oriented paradigm, but the ideas are broadly applicable in general software design.)

 Remember: **Loose Coupling, Tight Cohesion**